Vehicle Identity Graph

 Is this probabilistic matching?

-No. Probabilistic models infer identity from behavioural signals — browser history, app data, lookalike modelling.
-Our matching is deterministic: the EVCCID is a stable hardware identifier that maps to one vehicle.
-When a match is found, it's confirmed, not estimated.
+No. Probabilistic models infer identity from behavioural signals, browser history, app data, lookalike modelling.
+Our matching is deterministic where graph coverage exists: the EVCCID is a stable hardware identifier that can resolve to a vehicle profile through the Vehicle Identity Graph.
+When the graph resolves a session, the vehicle profile is attached with a match-confidence class (High / Medium / Unresolved).
+Unresolved sessions fall back to contextual-only targeting.

 What happens when there's no match?

-The first Vehicle Identity Graph built for programmatic media.
+The first Vehicle Identity Graph built for programmatic DOOH.